-CAMH’s physicians and other staff make every effort to inform patients about their condition and the proposed treatment.
-This is to make sure that CAMH clients—or their substitute decision makers—can participate fully in treatment decisions, and to protect their rights and interests.
-Information on patient rights under mental health law is available through Ontario’s Psychiatric Patient Advocate Office at 416 535-8501 ext.
-33099.
+CAMH physicians and staff members make every effort to inform clients/patients about their clinical condition and their treatment plan.
+This is to make sure CAMH clients/patients, or their substitute decision makers, can participate fully in treatment decisions, and to protect their rights and interests.

 CAMH Bill of Client Rights

-CAMH's Bill of Client Rights promotes the dignity and worth of all the people who use our services.
+The CAMH Bill of Client Rights promotes the dignity and worth of all the people who use our services.
 It sets out client rights, including the right to be treated with respect, to receive quality services that comply with standards and to complain.
-You can obain a copy of the Bill of Client Rights from the CAMH Professional Practice Office at 416 535-8501 ext.
-34407 or from our website at the link we have provided above.
+You can obtain a copy of the CAMH Bill of Client Rights from the CAMH Client Relations Office at 416 535-8501 ext.
+32028 or from our website at the link we have provided above.

 CAMH Client Relations Office

-Our Client Relations Office is available to listen and respond to all forms of feedback from clients and their families, including complaints, inquiries, suggestions and compliments regarding all CAMH programs and services.
-The Client Relations Officer acts as the ombudsperson for clients who have questions or concerns about CAMH or about their clinical experience.
+The Client Relations Officer is committed to responding to all forms of feedback received from clients/patients and their family members, including complaints, inquiries, suggestions and compliments regarding CAMH programs and services.

-Information you give to the Client Relations staff will not be added to your health record.
+Information you provide to the Client Relations Office will not be added to your health record.

-CAMH’s Empowerment Council represents the voice of clients.
+The Empowerment Council represents the voice of clients/patients at CAMH.
 The Council: